 Our next Access Day will be in 2018.
 Please email Visit RAL for more information, or to be added to our mailing list.

 Once a month, on a Saturday afternoon, we run a coding club for young people aged 7 – 18.
 During these sessions participants work on a variety of different challenges – from creating and programming a robot to enter the laser target areas, to making a series of simple games designed to encourage people to learn how to code.
 It’s a brilliant opportunity to meet other coders and work together on amazing projects, with support from RAL’s Scientific Computing Department as well as external mentors.
 The challenges are chosen by the participants themselves, and at the end of each afternoon we update the entire group on our progress.
 We’ve got lots of resources – from Arduino microcontrollers to Lego Mindstorms – so teams really can undertake whatever projects they choose!
 As well as our expert mentors, who help all the participants with their projects, there’s a real focus on peer-learning as each group helps solve any problems that arise.

 At the moment, all places at our Saturday Coding Club are taken, but if you’d like more information or to be placed on our waiting list, please email Visit RAL.

-We’re very excited to be returning to the Cornerstone Arts Centre in Didcot during the 2017 Easter Holidays to hold a family fun day all about light.
-We’ll be providing hands on activities for the whole family to try out, including workshops where you can make your own kaleidoscope, or take a tour of the galaxy in our interactive planetarium shows!
-The event will take place on Wednesday 19 April 2017, from 10:00 – 16:00.
+We’re very excited to be returning to the Cornerstone Arts Centre in Didcot during the 2018 Easter Holidays to hold a family fun day all about planets.
+We’ll be providing hands on activities for the whole family to try out, including making your own planets!
+The event will take place on Tuesday 10 April 2018, from 10:00 – 16:00.

-On 8-12 August, children aged 7-17 will have the opportunity to spend a week at the laboratory to solve various challenges using computer programming, Lego Mindstorms and Arduino microcontrollers.
-To book places please visit the booking website.
+Each year RAL hosts a summer coding week for children aged 7-17.
+They have the opportunity to spend a week at the laboratory to solve various challenges using computer programming, Lego Mindstorms and Arduino microcontrollers.
+Our next summer coding event will take place in 2018.